Aanok/jacobi-ff/README.md

 FastFlow and C++11 implementations of Jacobi iterative method for linear systems.

 ## Running
+Please make sure all script files in the `run` subfolder have execute permissions.

-`make testmic` will start a test run on the Knight's Corner machine.
+`make test_mic` will start a test run on the Knight's Corner machine.

-`make testxeon` will start a test run on the local Xeon E5.
+`make test_xeon` will start a test run on the local Xeon E5.

 Test runs will build all necessary binaries, gather data and automatically generate plots in the `tests` subfolder.